Organic Coffee: A Guide to Buying Better BeansCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 All in all, the craftsmanship comes together in a rich, mellow coffee with irresistible hints of caramel.

 Death Wish Coffee

 Not only is Death Wish Coffee organic, but the company also has Fair Trade practices.
 It is of blended origin and includes both Arabica and Robusta beans for the sake of caffeination.
 Oh yeah, did we mention it is touted as the most caffeinated coffee in the world?
 Their mission statement also includes a commitment to sustainability, a conscious choice that they go into depth about here.

-With Death Wish, not only do you get a surprisingly smooth cup with much less bitterness than its competitors, you also get a company that is clearly committed to ethical engagement in the coffee market.
+With Death Wish, not only do you get a surprisingly smooth cup with much less bitterness than its competitors, but you also get a company that is committed to ethical engagement in the coffee market.

 Kicking Horse Coffee

 Kicking Horse is a Canadian company committed not only to producing 100% organic products but also 100% Fair Trade Certified products.
 Being “awake” to the concerns of and their impact upon the world around them is #1 in their core values statement.
 Their website also includes a list of notable causes and programs that they actively support.

 As for the coffee itself, we’re happy to recommend the two following medium roasts.